Yomna-Mahsoob/Airline_Passanger_satisfication/README.md

 ├── GUI.py          # GUI app for predictions
 ├── xgb_model.pkl             # Saved XGBoost model
 ├── scaler.pkl                # Saved StandardScaler
-├── plane.png                 # GUI airplane image
 ```

 ---

 ### 💡 Inspiration

-This project is a great example of turning a machine learning model into a user-friendly product.It's perfect for those learning how to bridge the gap between **data science** and **real-world usability**.
+This project is an example of turning a machine learning model into a user-friendly product.It's perfect for those learning how to bridge the gap between **data science** and **real-world usability**.

----

-### 🧠 Future Improvements

-- Add drop-down fields for categorical inputs (e.g. class, gender)
-- Build a web version using Streamlit or Flask
-- Auto-suggest missing inputs or use sliders
-- Multi-language support (Arabic + English)

 ---